ANNarchy/ANNarchy-iCub/ReadMe.md

             The tactile data is returned as a vector with doubles in a range of 0.0 to 1.0.
 Where 0. is no pressure and 1.0 is the maximum sensor response.

         5. *KinematicReader:*<br>
-            This module handles the iCub forward kinematic to receive the cartesian coordinates for specific joints or endeffectors like the hand.
+            This module handles the iCub forward kinematic to receive the cartesian coordinates for specific joints or end-effectors like the hand.
+This module could also be used online, using the running iCub or offline with given joint angles.

         6. *KinematicWriter:*<br>
             This module handles the iCub inverse kinematics.